Poeschl/OBSStamper/README.md

 With `--f` or `-folder` the parent folder for the generated textfiles can be set.
 Inside it the files will be named after the namename of the recording file.

-The parameter `--p` or `--password` sets a password for a secured connection to the websocket plugin.
+The parameter `--p` or `-password` sets a password for a secured connection to the websocket plugin.
 Make sure it is matching the one you specified in the plugin settings.

 ### Use with StreamDeck